 Whether you are a parent, a professional, or someone who is interested in learning more and being a part of the growing demand for change, we know you will find inspiration and guidance here.
 Please contact us for additional information – We are here to help!

 International Dyslexia Association

-See below for information on the October Awareness events happening!
+See below for information on the upcoming annual conference on April 25, 2020.

 Share this page with your friends…